n8n-ninja/n8n-nodes-elevenlabs/README.md

 # n8n-nodes-elevenlabs

 This is an n8n community node.
-It lets you use ElevenLabs in your n8n workflows.
+It lets you use **ElevenLabs in your n8n workflows**.

-ElevenLabs is creates the most realistic, versatile and contextually-aware AI audio, providing the ability to generate speech in hundreds of new and existing voices in 29 languages.
+**ElevenLabs** creates the most realistic, versatile and contextually-aware AI audio, providing the ability to generate speech in hundreds of new and existing voices in 29 languages.

 [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/reference/license/) workflow automation platform.